-This is to let you know that during a recent screening test, [• name of pupil]'s results indicated the possibility that [• he / she] may have a learning difficulty in the area of [• please describe].
+This is to let you know that during the routine screening tests which are carried out recently for all pupils in this year group, [• name of pupil]'s results indicated the possibility that [• he / she] may have a learning difficulty in the area of [• please describe].
 The tests which we use are not diagnostic tests of a kind which an educational psychologist would carry out.
 Their purpose is to detect circumstances which may need further investigation or a formal assessment and they are not infallible.
 It may turn out that your child has no problem after all.